SRF says it was founded by Yogananda in 1920. Is it true? And what kind of founding could it be, if so?

 Does it matter so much?

 Does it matter if a founding year of an American church society at first look seems OK, but on inspection rather obscure, with no documents and plausible sources to confirm it, and quite at odds with what reminisquing SRF members relate?
-Compared to false claims by Yogananda against court evidence later, maybe not.
-A guru marked by false claims court, how little is it fit to trust him about other weighty things?
+Compared to untrue claims by Yogananda against court evidence later.
+May we later trust someone of false claims in court?

 To some, though, an organisation's dating matters, and not only historians.
 The difficulty to handle is that of jarring sources and lack of good, published evidence.
 SRF could ask a professional historian to help them find their real founding year as an unregistered association in the USA.
 "A clean nook stands inspection (Proverb)."
 Their formal registration was in March, 1935, days before Yogananda left the country by boat, heading for India and thereby escaping being dragged to court by Dhirananda in the lawsuit.